-- 1. All sheep, swine, goats, and cattle will be sold by the pound. - 2.
-Transportation for sheep, swine, goats, and/or cattle purchased at through the Junior Livestock Auction will be provided by Livestock Committee and/ or professional hauler to the designated packing plant.

-- 3. Immediately following the market stock sale, the purchaser will be required to report to the sale clerk and pay for the animal purchased.
+- 1. All sheep, swine, goats, and cattle will be sold by the pound.
+All Rabbits and Poultry will be sold as single units. - Transportation for sheep, swine, goats, and/or cattle purchased through the Junior Livestock Auction will be provided by Livestock Committee and/or professional hauler to the designated packing plant.
+All poultry and rabbit transportation will be arranged by the exhibitor and the CSU Extension Office for processing.
+Buyer will pick up processed animal. - 3.
+Immediately following the market stock sale, the purchaser will be required to report to the sale clerk and pay for the animal purchased.
 No livestock will be released until payment is made.
 Cutting orders will be available to be filled out at that time or may be emailed to the processing plant; email cutting orders will be available at the clerk's desk. - 4.
 The pick-up of processed meat will be the sole responsibility of the buyer.
 All Junior Livestock Auction buyers will have their sheep, swine, goat, and/or cattle shipped with transportation provided by the packing plant chosen by the Livestock Sale Committee.